grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### --- (Into an exotic remote city with junks everywhere; homes built on stilts;  unload cargo at port)

-* [ ] _They arrive at an exotic remove city, with wooden homes built on stilts and junks with fishermen._
+* [ ] _They arrive at an exotic remote city, with wooden homes built on stilts and junks with fishermen._
 	* Hints at the economy of the city, the whole thing built on stilts
 		* it's not _ancient_; it's relatively new development, but impoverished
 		* including warehouses and depots